Professor Francesca Stavrakopoulou

 Professor of Hebrew Bible and Ancient Religion

-I'm Professor of Hebrew Bible and Ancient Religion in the Theology and Religion department.
-I served as Head of the Department from 2013 to 2016.
+I'm Professor of Hebrew Bible and Ancient Religion at the University of Exeter.

 I studied Theology at the University of Oxford, where I also completed my doctorate.
-I spent a further three years teaching and researching in Oxford, first as a Junior Research Fellow and then as the Career Development Fellow in the Faculty of Theology, before joining Exeter's Department of Theology and Religion in 2005.
+I spent a further three years teaching and researching in Oxford as a Junior Research Fellow, before joining Exeter's Department of Theology and Religion in 2005.
 I was appointed to a personal chair in 2011.
-Alongside my research and teaching, I also undertake various media activities, including writing and presenting the BBC 2 TV documentary series Bible's Buried Secrets.
+Alongside my research and teaching, I also undertake various media activities, including writing and presenting the BBC TV documentary series Bible's Buried Secrets, which has recently been re-aired on Netflix US.

-I've also edited a volume on ancient Israelite and Judahite religions (with John Barton, University of Oxford) called Religious Diversity in Ancient Israel and Judah (T&T Clark, 2010) and another on environmental readings of biblical texts, called Ecological Hermeneutics (with Exeter colleagues David Horrell, Cherryl Hunt and Chris Southgate; T&T Clark, 2010).
-I am pleased to be working with Bloomsbury as editor of the new Hebrew Bible in Social Perspective series; I also work closely with Oxford University Press as co-editor of a series of books focusing on biblical characters, called Biblical Refigurations.
+I've edited a number of books on topics close to my thinking heart: Life and Death: Social Perspectives on Biblical Bodies (T&T Clark, 2021); Religious Diversity in Ancient Israel and Judah (with John Barton; T&T Clark, 2010); Ecological Hermeneutics (with Exeter colleagues David Horrell, Cherryl Hunt and Chris Southgate; T&T Clark, 2010).
+I'm General Editor of Bloomsbury's new Hebrew Bible in Social Perspective series, and I work closely with Oxford University Press as co-editor of a series of monographs focusing on biblical characters, called Biblical Refigurations.

-Alongside my expertise in ancient Israelite and Judahite religions, my research interests include social and religious responses to the dead; materiality and religion; ancient constructs of the body; kingship in ancient southwest Asia; history and ideology in the Hebrew Bible; methods of historical reconstruction; constructs of ‘popular’ and ‘official’ religion; and ‘secular’ approaches to teaching and learning in biblical studies.
-I supervise a number of doctoral students working on a wide range of topics pertaining to the Hebrew Bible/early Judaisms and the religions of ancient southwest Asia.
+Alongside my expertise in ancient Israelite and Judahite religions, my research interests include material religion; ancient constructs of the body and personhood; anthropological and archaeological approaches to ancient religion; mythology and ritual; kingship in ancient southwest Asia; history and ideology in the Hebrew Bible; methods of historical reconstruction; constructs of ‘popular’ and ‘official’ religion; and ‘secular’ approaches to teaching and learning in biblical studies.
+I supervise a number of doctoral students working on a wide range of topics pertaining to the Hebrew Bible/early Judaisms and the socio-religious cultures of ancient southwest Asia.

-I teach a range of undergraduate and postgraduate modules, focusing on the Hebrew BIble, ancient religion, the role and place of the BIble in the modern West, and religious constructs of the body in ancient and contemporary societies.
+I teach a range of undergraduate and postgraduate modules focusing on the Hebrew BIble and its texts, ancient religions, the early cultural history of God, the role and place of the BIble in the modern West, and religious constructs of the body in ancient and contemporary societies.

 I supervise a number of doctoral students.
 I am happy to consider working with candidates with interests in the following areas: any aspect of ancient Israelite and/or Judahite religions, including their mythologies and rituals; the history and literature of the Hebrew BIble; reconstructions of the past in biblical studies; divine and human gender and sexuality in ancient southwest Asia; materiality and material-critical approaches to the study of ancient religions; anthropology of ancient religions; anthropology of the societies giving rise to the Hebrew BIble and/or early Judaisms; cultures of the body in ancient southwest Asian societies.